Forutanrad/Click/README.md

 # Click Program
-This program clicks specific X and Y positions on the desktop.
+This simple program clicks specific X and Y positions on the desktop.

 ## Programming language: